danro/mash/README.md

 Additionally, two methods will be added to the object:

 #### .create( [arguments] )
 > Create an instance of your newly mashed prototype or object.
+This will auto-invoke any `init` method found on the instance, passing along the arguments.

 #### .extend( object )
 > Run the same mixin on another object.